 The Joint CP/SAT Doctoral Programme (DP) is open to all research students, including past participants, who are conducting research related to constraint programming and satisfiability.
 The goal is to provide an informal environment for networking, presenting and discussing ongoing work, and receiving feedback from both fellow research students and experts in the field.
 Participation requires a paper submission to the DP, reviewing other submissions to the DP and attendance in person.

-Organizers: Katalin Fazekas, Mun See Chang
+Organizers: Katalin Fazekas, and Mun See Chang

 Webpage: https://satcpdp25.github.io/